 Retain at least 30 pounds of loose mix material for dispute resolution.

+The CTIndex_LTA shall be a split QC/QA sample at the start of production and based upon the average of three compacted specimens.

 The CTIndex test shall be based upon five compacted specimens tested, discard the single highest and lowest values, and average the three remaining values.

 The RTIndex test shall be based upon the average of three compacted specimens.